Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 All the Light We Cannot See is an extremely popular and well-loved literary historical fiction novel about two people.
 Marie-Laure is a blind French girl who flees Paris with her father and carries a precious jewel, and Werner is a young German soldier with a talent for radio engineering.

 As their paths inch closer amidst the chaos of the War, their personal struggles, the impact of their choices, and the complexities of human nature are unraveled.
 Beauty meets tragedy in this special book.

-It’s a dense read that works best in print or digital format (the audio was too slow-burning for me to follow), and it is best for fans of literary fiction.
-Many consider it an all-time favorite.
+Reading Tip: It’s a dense read that works best in print or digital format and is best for fans of literary fiction.

 Beneath a Scarlet Sky by Mark T. Sullivan